dvdmtw98/notes/My Vault/cyber-security/general-concepts/threat-actors/threat-actors.md

 Hackers who are part of a crime group that is well-funded and highly sophisticated
 Custom Malware, Ransomware, Sophisticated Phishing Campaigns
 They are mostly in it for the financial gains
-Data Breaches, identity Theft, Online Fraud, Ransomware Attack
+Data Breaches, Identity Theft, Online Fraud, Ransomware Attack
 e.g. FIN7, Carbanak

 ##### Nation-state Actors